kstenerud/concise-encoding/cte-specification.md

  * `|b 11010|`

-### File
+### Media

-A file is a specialization of the typed array.
-The array type field contains the file's [media type](http://www.iana.org/assignments/media-types/media-types.xhtml), and the contents are encoded with an implied format of `u8x`.
+A media object is a specialization of the typed array.
+The array type field contains its [media type](http://www.iana.org/assignments/media-types/media-types.xhtml), and the contents are encoded with an implied format of `u8x`.

 **Example**: